 The biggest challenge facing manufacturers continues to be the growing workforce crisis.
 Manufacturers struggling to find enough qualified workers can close the skills gap by 50% simply by bringing 10% more women into the industry.
 Women account for ~1/2 of the U.S. labor force but represent less than ~1/3 of the manufacturing workforce.

-On April 30, The Manufacturing Institute will recognize 130 recipients of the STEP Ahead Awards at a reception in Washington, D.C.
+The Manufacturing Institute will recognize 130 recipients of the STEP Ahead Awards at a reception in Washington, D.C.
 The STEP Ahead Awards program will highlight each honoree’s story, including their leadership and accomplishments in manufacturing.